Consumer Medicine Information

 Things you must do

-Make sure that all of your doctors and pharmacists know about your use of Agrylin
+Make sure that all your doctors and pharmacists know about your use of AGRYLIN.
+Remind

 Tell your doctor immediately if you experience shortness of breath and fatigue while

 Do not take AGRYLIN to treat any complaint other than that directed by your doctor.